 Ask any engineer to list a few of the most popular software tools for 3D design creation and modeling, and the answers will most likely contain SolidWorks as one of the preferred tools.
 SolidWorks is a CAD/CAE software that helps users create 3D models and assemblies, based on specific parameters.
 It is easy-to-use and runs on MS Windows.
 In this article we’re take you through some of the most popular forums on the web today to discover which SolidWorks forum might be the best fit for you.

-Did you know?
-As of 2015, more than 2 million engineers, at over 165,000 companies across the world, were using SolidWorks.
+Today, more than 2 million engineers, at over 165,000 companies across the world, are using SolidWorks.

 Birth of SolidWorks forums